-We recommend using key combinations that include the keys [Ctr] and $[Shift{\Phi}]$ , since these are normally not assigned.
+We recommend using key combinations that include the keys [ctrl] and [Shifta], since these are normally not assigned.

-Hint: If you make a typing mistake, you can always press the backspace key $\leftarrow$ to remove the keyboard shortcut you entered.
+Hint: If you make a typing mistake, you can always press the backspace key to remove the keyboard shortcut you entered.

 - 5. Don't forget: Click on Add to assign this shortcut to the character. - 6.
 Confirm with OK and exit the main dialog box with Close.